marciska/pba-marciska/task8/README.md

 - [How to set up the Eigen Library](../doc/setup_eigen.md)

 Additionally, you need the newest version of the library [DelFEM2](https://github.com/nobuyuki83/delfem2) in `pba-<username>/3rd_party` .
-Please keep this library installed and updated by.
+Please keep this library installed and updated by

 ```bash
 $ cd pba-<username> # go to the top of local repository
 $ git submodule update --init 3rd_party/delfem2
 ```

-(DelFEM2 is a collection of useful C++ codes written by the instructer.)
+(DelFEM2 is a collection of useful C++ codes written by the instructor.)